-Kerstin ran her marathon debut at this year's Manchester Marathon and you can read all about it
+Kerstin ran her marathon debut at the 2018 Manchester Marathon and you can read all about it!

 Captain Tom's Valencia Race Report